amsdc/amsdc.github.io/p_sishyahacks2022.md

 Installer | Not Available

 ## About "Meteorite Shower"
 **TL;DR** A simple retro video game involving colleting of articles and avoiding obstacles.
-Something like Chrome's T-Rex game in a vertical format, combined.
+Something like Chrome's T-Rex game in a vertical format.

+The game was created in a two day cultural event (Sishya Hacks) at Sishyamrita - 2022.
+With zero knowledge of gaming development, the team learned fairly enough PyGame to create simple retro games.

+You may ask, why PyGame and not Unity, when the latter is more feature-rich?
+The reason is because the developers involved in this project were Pythonistas, and we couldn't learn C# + Unity in < 24 hours

+### Project Maintenance
+As the developers are in a crucial academic year, they will not be devoting time to this project.
+However, they may consider improving it once that year is over.

 ## Playing the game
 This is a game where the player (the green ball which we call bob) has to excape from the stones/meteors falling on him.